-Blair McLean opened a small salmon fishing lodge on the shore at Sandy Beach in Hoeya Sound.
+1968 Blair McLean opened a small salmon fishing lodge on the shore at Sandy Beach in Hoeya Sound.
 By 1976 the excellent fishing in the area helped the lodge grow and Blair expanded by adding a float building.
 Around this time Blair started calling his operation the "Hoeya Hilton" as a joke.
 The name soon became popular with guests and local residents.

-Blair purchased the original ten acres of land in Glendale Cove and moved the entire operation there on a raft of floats.
+1978 Blair purchased the original ten acres of land in Glendale Cove and moved the entire operation there on a raft of floats.
 As the lodge grew and became one of the better known fishing locations on the coast of British Columbia the name "Hoeya Hilton" came to the attention of the Hilton Hotel chain.
 By 1985 they officially requested that Blair "cease and desist" using the name.
 From then on the lodge was officially known as Knight Inlet Lodge, although to many people it was still the "Hoeya Hilton".
 The Wyatt family purchased the property and operated it as a fishing lodge while starting the transition to eco-tourism and specifically grizzly bear viewing.
 1998 marked the start of bear viewing with a modest 200 guests in the first season.
 By 2002 the lodge had grown in popularity and reputation led it to being named one of the 10 most exotic locations to visit by the A&E Television Network.
 Featured in media such as the New York Times, the BBC and National Geographic, Knight Inlet Lodge continued to grow in reputation around the world as THE place to experience Grizzly Bear viewing at its finest.

-2017 Nanwakolas Timber Limited Partnership purchases Knight Inlet Lodge from the Wyatt family.
+Nanwakolas Timber Limited Partnership purchases Knight Inlet Lodge from the Wyatt family.
 Nanwakolas is a First Nation controlled entity consisting of five limited partner First Nations (Da' naxda' xw Awaetlala, Mamalilikulla, Tlowitsis, Wei Wai Kum and K'ómoks First Nations) Nanwakolas is thrilled to purchase the 'platinum standard setting' Knight Inlet Lodge and is committed to maintaining the lodge's high standard, while introducing a First Nation cultural component to the experiences offered by the lodge.

-After being closed for two seasons due to the worldwide Coronavirus Pandemic, Knight Inlet Lodge welcomed guests from around the world once again in 2022.
-It was our best year ever for visitors and guest experience...even beating our record year of 2019!
+After being closed for two seasons due to the worldwide Corona-virus Pandemic, Knight Inlet Lodge welcomed guests from around the world once again in 2022.
+One of our best years on record, we were happy to see many guests who had booked for 2020 + 2021 visit the lodge for 2022!